Hunningfith History, Family Crest & Coats of Arms

 Hunningfith Spelling Variations

 Hunningfith has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Spelling variants included: Hungerford, Hungerton, Huningford and others.
+Spelling variants included: Hungerford, Hungerton, Huningford, Huntingford and others.

 Early Notables of the Hunningfith family (pre 1700)